About Celebrity Cruises

-With these 2,850-passenger ships (2,886 in in the case of Silhouette and 3,046 for Reflection), Celebrity rocked the notion that a cruise line that positions itself in the "premium" market must keep its ships small and cozy.
+Beginning with its Solstice Class, Celebrity rocked the notion that a cruise line that positions itself in the "premium" market must keep its ships small and cozy.
 The plan has worked.
-The interior architecture of the Solstice Class ships is the best we've seen in some time, and even on a full sailing, the ships feel half empty.
+The interior architecture of the Solstice-lass ships is the best we've seen in some time, and even on a full sailing, the ships feel half empty.
 Passenger flow is excellent, with no lines and no crowding, and onboard evolutions -- including a top-of-ship Lawn Club featuring real grass -- have been welcomed and successful.
-The Solstice Class features were so popular that Celebrity added some of the restaurant, lounge and decor concepts to its Millennium Class ships.
+The Solstice-class features were so popular that Celebrity added some of the restaurant, lounge and decor concepts to its Millennium-class ships.

-Celebrity also has been focusing on land-based options bundled with cruises, giving passengers the chance to spend time in destinations, such as Alaska
+Celebrity also has been focusing on land-based options bundled with cruises, giving passengers the chance to spend time in destinations, such as Alaska, the Galapagos and Ecuador.

 Celebrity was founded in 1989 by the Greece-based Chandris Group, which established the line's reputation as an upscale big-ship operator.
 Celebrity was acquired by Royal Caribbean in 1997 and operates as its sister cruise line.
 With the 2004 launch of its wildly successful Celebrity Xpedition program, the line has been able to offer its upscale, active passenger base a new option: a once-in-a-lifetime, up-close-and-personal Galapagos Islands experience.
 Celebrity has become the only big-ship cruise line to offer year-round sailings there.
 It's been so successful, Celebrity will add two more ships to the region -- Celebrity Xperience and Celebrity Xploration -- in 2017.